paugier/nbabel/py/vector.md

 ```

 A Python interpreter with a JIT adapted for numerical tasks (like PyPy) could
-run codes using such vectors very efficiently than codes using standard Python
+run codes using such vectors much more efficiently than codes using standard
-list (fast iteration, much less type checks, etc.).
-In particular, the simple
+Python list (fast iteration, much less type checks, etc.).
+In particular, the
-code just above would basically be enough to define the objects used in
+simple code just above would basically be enough to define the objects used in
 https://github.com/paugier/nbabel/blob/master/py/bench_pypy4.py with no blocker
 to accelerate the execution.